 Baylander ship, West Harlem Piers at 125th St

-This waterfront spot—it's on a decommissioned U.S. Navy ship—is back open for the season serving burgers, fish and chips, and plenty of summery cocktails.
+This waterfront destination—it's on a decommissioned U.S. Navy ship—is back open for the season serving burgers, fish and chips, and plenty of summery cocktails.

 1600 Amsterdam Ave at W 139th St

-Deeply satisfying bowls of pasta, pizza and more facing City College's historic campus.
+Deeply satisfying bowls of pasta, pizza and more facing City College's neo-Gothic campus.

 1618 Amsterdam at 140th St

 The place for fresh tacos and standout margaritas.

 1635 Amsterdam Ave at W 141st St